According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 7 Science textbook.

 - The records of the weather have been preserved for the past several decades.

 - These help us to determine the weather pattern at a place.

-- The average of the weather pattern over a time period is determined as the climate.
+- The average of the weather pattern over a time period is determined by the climate.

 |Time frame||Estimated over a longer time span||Estimated over a shorter time span|

-To know more about “Difference Between Weather and Climate”, visit here.
+To know more about the “Difference Between Weather and Climate”, visit here.